Generated at: 2026-05-16 05:52:53

 Sato

-We are also diligently developing features that allow you to infer not only which companies have needs, but also which specific departments.
+We are currently working hard on developing features that allow you to infer not only which companies have needs, but also which specific departments.
 Please look forward to it.
-How about you, Shoji-san?
+How about you, Mr. Shoji?

 Shoji

-I am in charge of the large market segment and manage a very large number of companies.
-In fact, I just joined in January, but I feel that PLANSonar is a tool that allows even a new hire like me to efficiently prioritize approach targets.
+I am in charge of the large market segment, and the number of companies I manage is quite high.
+In fact, I joined the company just this January, but I feel that PLANSonar is a tool that allows even a new hire like me to efficiently prioritize target accounts.

-In particular, I utilize the "Mixer" function to extract "Story" themes—such as "Companies with frequent overseas business trips," "Companies interested in DX," or "Companies with high overseas sales"—and use that information to develop the context for my approach in daily sales activities.
+In particular, I utilize the "Mixer" function to extract "Story" themes—such as "Companies with frequent overseas business trips," "Companies interested in DX," or "Companies with high overseas revenue."
+I use that information to develop the context for my approach and incorporate it into my daily sales activities.

 Additionally, I find the ease of list management to be a significant benefit.
 For example, when using Excel, company lists become massive, making it difficult to manage and track progress.
-With PLANSonar, I can register my approach lists and use the "Priority" function to manage and review progress in detail.
-I believe this is a convenient UI/UX that I would like to share with future team members as well.
+With PLANSonar, I can register my own approach lists and use the "Priority" function to manage and review progress in detail.
+I believe this is a convenient UI/UX that I would like to recommend to future team members as well.

 4shoji.jpg